Historical & Heritage

 Distance from Hubli: 122 Kms

-Formed over Sharavathi River, Jog falls is the one of the highest plunge waterfalls in India and among the top destinations of Karnataka Tourism.
-It is situated about 400 km from Bangalore.
+Formed over Sharavathi River, Jog falls is the one of the highest plunge waterfalls in Karnataka and among the top places to visit near Hubli.
+It is situated about 152 km from Hubli, and 400 km from Bangalore.

 A narrow path from viewpoint leads to the bottom of the falls.
 The view is amazing from the bottom and the showering sizzles of the falls at the bottom are really worth the effort.
 Unchalli Falls, Bennehole Falls, Yana and Banavasi are among the must include places in Jog Falls tour packages.